jaihuni/Team-Cook/DP4 report/main report.md

 ## Individual Reflections

 #### Mingi Shin
-Implemented mechanisms, ui elements for the recipe step management.
+I mainly worked on supporting task 3, I implemented mechanisms, ui elements for the recipe step management.

 - Slider ui represents: the minimum and maximum cooking time, estimated cooking time, input for user
-- Algorithm to include/exclude steps according to user's wanted time.
+- Algorithm to support dynamic recipe, that include/exclude steps according to user's wanted time.
-- Algorithm to reflect the changed estimated time, corresponding to the editted recipe.
+- Algorithm to change the ui displaying estimated time, corresponding to the editted recipe.
 - Added hover animation and checkboxes to steps, to help user noticing that the recipe is customizable.
 - Keeping the estimated time on the screen.

-And also, we did some discussions on the overall menu together.
+And also, we did some discussions on the overall menu/the structure of pages together.

+One major difficulty was that, we have to make sure that user notices that they can remove and restore the steps, not pass by the feature.
+To do so, I added some checkboxes.
+But the function of checkboxes can be vague to the users, so I added hover animation that draws a strike-out on the steps, to let the users know that clicking on them excludes the step from the recipe.

+I learned to utilize an animation(not only with js, but also using css transition) that can draw user's attention.
+The simple transition helped me a lot on testing various ways to notify the (possible) changes to user.

 #### JoonYoung Keum
 Contributed to UI of the task 2, ingredients amount management.